HumanDesign/squarespace-jade/README.md

 compileJade();
 ```

-To run the jade compile script open a new terminal window and enter the following.
+To run the jade compile script on file change, open a new terminal window and enter the following.

 ```sh
 nodemon -e jade,js